-4.3 Results
+6.3.
+Results

-Interview: We asked surgeons about the pros and cons of the WPA for touchless interaction compared to the current indirect interaction (asking a nurse to control a computer mouse as proxies for surgeons).
+Interview: After having played out the scenario, we asked the surgeons about the pros and cons of the WPA for touch-less interaction compared to the current indirect interaction (asking a nurse to control a computer mouse as proxies for surgeons).
 Participant 1 (P1) indicated the higher speed of interaction using the WPA; however, he believes that it might take more time for older surgeons to learn how to use the WPA.
 P2 thinks the direct interaction through the WPA can be a big advantage and saves time of surgeons in the surgery room because sometimes it is very hard to explain to a nurse the view that the surgeon is looking for.
 However, interaction with X-rays by head movements is not easy since the user needs to look through the HMD to see the pointer and at the same time look at the X-rays or MRIs on the large screens which demands frequently switching between the HMD and the large screens.